carpentries-incubator/reproducible-publications-quarto/episodes/09-github.md

 keypoints:
 - Setting up R Studio to authenticate with Github using SSH Keys.
-- Setting the _Remote_ in your R Studio project enables _pushing_ and _pulling_ from your local copy of the repository to the repository on Github.
+- Setting the Git repository _Origin_ in your R Studio project enables _pushing_ and _pulling_ from your local copy of the repository to the repository on Github.
 ---

 In [episode 5](../05-setup-versioning/) we learned about using version control as you write your publication.
 In this part of the workshop we'll setup Rstudio to authenticate with Github which is necessary to _push_ your changes to Github.